 Autonomous Algorithmic Collusion: Q-Learning Under Sequential Pricing

-Keywords: artificial intelligence, machine learning, reinforcement learning, Q-learning, pricing algorithms, algorithmic collusion, sequential pricing
+Keywords: pricing algorithms, algorithmic collusion, machine learning, reinforcement learning, Q-learning, sequential pricing

 Suggested Citation: Suggested Citation